cdeanj/nextflow-tychus/README.md

 Install Docker Images
 ---------------------
 Depending on which Tychus module you would like to run, you will need to download the appropriate Docker image in order to resolve the module's tool dependencies.
-These can be easilly downloaded by typing the following commands:
+These can be easilly downloaded by typing the following command(s):
 ```
 $ docker pull abdolab/tychus-alignment
 $ docker pull abdolab/tychus-assembly
 ```
-The download time will take anywhere from 5 to 15 minuets depending on your connection speed.
+The download time will take between 5 and 10 minutes depending on your connection speed.

 ----------